TheAlgorithms/Python/.devcontainer/README.md

 **Reopen in DevContainer**
 After installing the "Remote - Containers" extension, you should see a green icon in the bottom-left corner of Visual Studio Code.
 Click on it, and then select "Reopen in Container."
 This will use the configuration in .devcontainer/devcontainer.json to build and start your DevContainer.

-For any referneces follow the link below :-
+For any references follow the link below :-

 https://code.visualstudio.com/docs/devcontainers/tutorial